Aider-AI/aider/docs/benchmarks.md

 ## Randomness

-The benchmark goes to some trouble to be deterministic, always sending identical requests for each exercise on repeated runs.
+The benchmark attempts to be deterministic, always sending identical requests for each exercise on repeated runs.
 As part of this effort,
 when sending test error output to GPT